 That is, the statements resulting from the omissions should not be used out of context to bolster a point of view or argument that conflicts with the original speaker’s intent.

-I found this meme as an illustration for a brief article on the three dots titled “Ellipsis” on the Grammarly blog.
+I found this illustration for an article titled “Ellipsis” on Grammarly.

 The ellipsis in fiction

 An ellipsis in a sentence or paragraph in a work of fiction can indicate many different things to many different authors.
 This includes: